2025 SMST SCHEDULE

 1. The responsibility of game cancellation, temporary suspension, or shortening in length will rest with the Tournament Committee.
 Referees may suspend and/or terminate games due to lightning.
 Final judgment will be that of the Tournament Director.
 There will be no refunds for games cancelled or shortened due to weather conditions.

-2. Games shall be considered completed upon the completion of the first half of the game when play has been stopped by the Field Referee, Head Referee, or Tournament Director.
+2. Games shall be considered official upon the completion of the first half of the game when play has been stopped by the Field Referee, Head Referee, or Tournament Director.
 The score at stoppage of play will be the final game score if play was not resumed as ordered by Tournament Rules.

-3. At the discretion of the Referee, time may be added for time lost due to unexpected circumstances such as injury or interference from external factors, etc. If time is added, the Referee will clearly indicate to the coaches.
+3. At the discretion of the Referee, time may be added for time lost due to unexpected circumstances such as injury or interference from external factors, etc. If time is added, the Referee will clearly indicate/communicate to the coaches.
 However, the match must end at least 10 minutes before the beginning of the next game.

 1. Resume games in progress from the point of stoppage